Modern Languages and Literatures

 A multimedia foreign language laboratory is open to all students enrolled in any class in the department.
 Basic level courses usually require preparation using audio and video resources and web applications located in the multimedia language laboratory.

-Upper division courses in the foreign language programs are, in general, conducted in the language under study.
+Upper-division courses in the modern language programs are, in general, conducted in the language under study.

 Master of Arts

-The department offers the Master of Arts in Chinese, French, German, Italian, Japanese, and Spanish.
+The department offers the Master of Arts in Chinese, French, and Spanish.
 The various master's programs provide advanced instruction in culture, language, and literature.
 A limited number of graduate teaching associate positions are available for students engaged in graduate study in the programs.
 The M.A. programs are designed to prepare students for a variety of careers.
-M.A. graduates often become teachers in private or public secondary schools, in community colleges, or after completing doctoral studies, in universities.
+M.A. graduates often become teachers in private or public secondary schools, in community colleges, or in universities after completing doctoral studies.